 CSIR has pursued cutting edge science and advanced knowledge frontiers.
 The scientific staff of CSIR only constitute about 3-4% of India’s scientific manpower but they contribute to 10% of India’s scientific outputs.
 In 2012, CSIR published 5007 papers in SCI Journals with an average impact factor per paper as 2.673.
 In 2013, CSIR published 5086 papers in SCI journals with an average impact factor per paper as 2.868.

 CSIR has operationalized desired mechanisms to boost entrepreneurship, which could lead to enhanced creation and commercialization of radical and disruptive innovations, underpinning the development of new economic sectors.

 CSIR has put in place CSIR@80: Vision & Strategy 2022 – New CSIR for New India.
-CSIR’s mission is “to build a new CSIR for a new India” and CSIR’s vision is to “Pursue science which strives for global impact, technology that enables innovation-driven industry and nurture trans-disciplinary leadership thereby catalysing inclusive economic development for the people of India”.
+CSIR’s mission is “to build a new CSIR for a new India” and CSIR’s vision is to “Pursue science which strives for global impact, the technology that enables innovation-driven industry and nurtures trans-disciplinary leadership thereby catalyzing inclusive economic development for the people of India”.

 CSIR is ranked at 84th among 4851 institutions worldwide and is the only Indian organization among the top 100 global institutions, according to the Scimago Institutions Ranking World Report 2014.
 CSIR holds the 17th rank in Asia and leads the country at the first position.